 - Some commands transfer address or data on each rising edge of SCK.
-These are called Single Data Rate commands (SDR). - Some SDR commands transfer address one bit per rising edge of SCK and return data 1, 2, or 4 bits of data per rising edge of SCK.
-These are called Read or Fast Read for 1-bit data; Dual Output Read for 2-bit data, and Quad Output for 4-bit data. - Some SDR commands transfer both address and data 2 or 4 bits per rising edge of SCK.
-These are called Dual I/O for 2 bit and Quad I/O for 4 bit. - Some commands transfer address and data on both the rising edge and falling edge of SCK.
-These are called Double Data Rate (DDR) commands.

-• There are DDR commands for 1, 2, or 4 bits of address or data per SCK edge.
+These are called Single Data Rate commands (SDR). - Some SDR commands transfer address one bit per rising edge of SCK and return data 1-, 2-, or 4-bits of data per rising edge of SCK.
+These are called Read or Fast Read for 1-bit data; Dual Output Read for 2-bit data, and Quad Output for 4-bit data. - Some SDR commands transfer both address and data 2- or 4-bits per rising edge of SCK.
+These are called Dual I/O for 2-bit and Quad I/O for 4-bit. - Some commands transfer address and data on both the rising edge and falling edge of SCK.
+These are called Double Data Rate (DDR) commands. - There are DDR commands for 1-, 2-, or 4-bits of address or data per SCK edge.
 These are called Fast DDR for 1-bit, Dual I/O DDR for 2-bit, and Quad I/O DDR for 4-bit per edge transfer.

 All of these commands begin with an instruction code that is transferred one bit per SCK rising edge.
 The instruction is followed by either a 3- or 4-byte address transferred at SDR or DDR.
-Commands transferring address or data 2 or 4 bits per clock edge are called Multiple I/O (MIO) commands.
-For FL-S devices at 256 Mbits or higher density, the traditional SPI 3-byte addresses are unable to directly address all locations in the memory array.
+Commands transferring address or data 2-or 4-bits per clock edge are called Multiple I/O (MIO) commands.
+For FL-S devices at 256 Mb or higher density, the traditional SPI 3-byte addresses are unable to directly address all locations in the memory array.
 These device have a bank address register that is used with 3-byte address commands to supply the high order address bits beyond the address from the host system.
 The default bank address is zero.
 Commands are provided to load and read the bank address register.
 These devices may also be configured to take a 4-byte address from the host system with the traditional 3-byte address commands.
-The 4-byte address mode for traditional commands is activated by setting the External Address (EXTADD) bit in the bank address register to 1.
+The 4-byte address mode for traditional commands is activated by setting the External Address (EXTADD) bit in the bank address register to '1'.
+In the FL128S, higher order address bits above A23 in the 4-byte address commands, commands using Extended Address mode, and the Bank Address Register are not relevant and are ignored because the flash array is only 128 Mb in size.